stacksgov/sips/sips/sip-023/sip-023-emergency-fix-traits.md

 # Abstract

-On 1 May 2023, it was discovered that pre-2.1 contracts exposing public methods with trait arguments could not be invoked with previously working trait implementating contract arguments.
+On 1 May 2023, it was discovered that pre-2.1 contracts exposing public methods with trait arguments could not be invoked with previously working trait-implementing contract arguments.

-This bug was caused by the activation of Stacks Epoch 2.2.
+This bug was caused by the activation of Stacks Epoch 2.2 (https://github.com/stacksgov/sips/blob/main/sips/sip-022/sip-022-emergency-pox-fix.md).

 This SIP proposes an **immediate consensus-breaking change** to introduce a new Stacks Epoch 2.3 that corrects this regression.